Riled-Up/Simple-Markov-Text/README.md

 ## Updates
 Simple Markov Text has a couple of flaws in its current state.
 It's slow and the archives take up more space than they need.
-If you use the software and you would like for it to be optimized, email me at rileygriffinguy@gmail.com, and I will update it as soon as possible.
+If you use the software and you would like for it to be optimized or ported to another operating system, email me at rileygriffinguy@gmail.com, and I will update it as soon as possible.